PhD Students

 spl56@georgetown.edu

-Sabrina started the doctoral program in the fall of 2020.
-Their research interests include ethics, social and political philosophy, feminist philosophy, and philosophical issues concerning disability, gender, sexuality, race, and technology.
-They recently completed the Georgetown Disability Studies MA/PhD Certificate in the spring of 2022 and they currently work as the managing editor of the Journal of Philosophy of Disability.
+S.P. started the doctoral program in the fall of 2020.
+Their research interests include ethics, social and political philosophy, feminist philosophy, philosophy of language, phenomenology, and philosophical issues concerning oppression, disability, gender, sexuality, race, and technology.

 Madeleine Léger